ibm-cloud-docs/RegistryImages/ibm-backup-restore/index-ibm-backup-restore.md

 **Where does my data go?
 How do I access it?**

-Data that you back up is stored within an {{site.data.keyword.cos_full_notm}} service instance.
+Data that you back up are stored in an {{site.data.keyword.cos_full_notm}} service instance.
 To access the service, use your {{site.data.keyword.cos_full_notm}} service credentials as environment variables in the `ibmcloud-backup-restore` pod, or edit the `config.conf` file in the running pod.

 **Can I restore backed up data to a different app or a different PV?**